Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Additional Results

-To test whether the choice of selection mechanism model does make a difference for the final performance of HB, we again conduct a linear mixed effects model analysis.
+To test whether the choice of selection mechanism does make a difference for the final performance of HB, we again conduct a linear mixed effects model analysis.
 We model the unaggregated performance at a fraction of $1.00$ total LLM calls involving random intercepts for each benchmark scenario (benchmark task and LLM combination).
 To test the global hypothesis that there is an effect of the incumbent selection mechanism on performance, we test an intercept model against a model including an effect of the factor selection mechanism.
-We test at the $\alpha = 0.01$ level.
-For both validation and test performance we reject the null hypothesis of no effect of the selection mechanism $\chi^2(1) = 448.05, p < 1\mathrm{e}{-4}$ and $\chi^2(1) = 164.17, p < 1\mathrm{e}{-4}$ respectively.
+We test at the conservative $\alpha = 0.01$ level.
+For both validation and test error we reject the null hypothesis of no effect of the selection mechanism $\chi^2(1) = 448.05, p < 1\mathrm{e}{-4}$ and $\chi^2(1) = 164.17, p < 1\mathrm{e}{-4}$ respectively.
+We therefore conclude that our incumbent selection mechanism is superior.

-Another design decision for adapting HB to prompt selection is concerned whether prompts should be evaluated on the same, random validation instances within a stage of a given budget of if they should be evaluated on their own random samples.
+Another design decision for adapting HB to prompt selection is concerned with whether prompts should be evaluated on the same random validation instances within a stage or on their own random samples.
 The final related design decision involves whether validation instances of higher stages for a given bracket are constructed to be supersets of the validation instances used in lower stages (as described in Appendix~\ref{app:mf}) which allows for further speed-ups due to caching.